Public Discipleship

 001 The False Choice: Loving or Holy?

-001 The False Choice: Loving or Holy?
-Why Righteousness and Justice Belong Together February, 2026 A leader in a session meeting clears their throat and says, “I think we need to make a statement.
+The False Choice: Loving or Holy?
+A Public Discipleship Discussion February, 2026 A leader in a session meeting clears their throat and says, “I think we need to make a statement.
 We need to take an action.”
 No one explodes.
 No one cheers.
 The room simply goes quiet.
-It’s not a peaceful
+It’s not a peaceful quiet.
+It’s a